cloudant-labs/graphdb-slate/source/includes/api/_search.md

 ### Try it!

-Use our [test form](try.html) to try any search query against our book database.
+Use our [test form](try.html) to try any search query against our books database.

 #### Sample Data